 Another nice thing about Fib Sticks is that you don’t need to place limit orders at the Fib levels.

-You may have some concerns whether the support or resistance will hold since we are looking at a “zone” and not necessarily specific levels.
+You may have some concerns about whether the support or resistance will hold since we are looking at a “zone” and not necessarily specific levels.

 This is where you can use your knowledge of candlestick formations.